Delay and Redundancy in Lossless Source Coding: A Lower Bound for

 \section{A Lower Bound for $\underline{E}(P)$}

-In this section we use the delay's probability tail distribution mentioned in the previous section, to derive an upper bound for the redundancy-delay function, via a specific arithmetic coding scheme.
+In this section we use the delay's tail distribution mentioned in the previous section, to derive an upper bound for the redundancy--delay function, and hence a lower bound on the inf--redundancy--delay exponent, via a specific arithmetic coding scheme.
 We emphasize that unlike \cite{jelinek68}, the presented scheme is error free, hence there is zero probability of buffer overflow.
-Moreover, our figure of merit is the delay in source symbols vs. the redundancy in bits per symbol.
+Moreover, our figure of merit is the delay in source symbols vs. the redundancy in encoded bits per symbol.